-While we have established that the construction of median barriers, which can be made of a range of materials including concrete, steel, and wire rope, is very important to prevent head-on accidents and dangerous overtaking maneuvers, they often serve as the cause of car accidents, as absurd as it may sound.
+While we have established that the construction of median barriers, which can be made of a range of materials including concrete, steel, and wire rope, is very important to prevent head-on accidents and dangerous overtaking maneuvers, they often serve as the cause of Car Accidents, as absurd as it may sound.

 Different types of median barriers = different consequences

-The extent of injury suffered in a median barrier collision usually depends on the type of the safety barrier involved in the crash.
+The extent of the injury suffered in a median barrier collision usually depends on the type of safety barrier involved in the crash.
 Generally, median barriers are divided into three types:

 - Rigid barriers made of concrete.
 More often than not, rigid barriers made of concrete are constructed on high-traffic or busy roads and highways that involve vehicles traveling at high speeds.
 Since rigid barriers absorb little energy from impact, accidents involving concrete-based median barriers are responsible for some of the most severe injuries and are more likely to cause death.